-Time permitting, sometimes I give the apples a little head-start either in a small saucepan or in the baking dish covered with foil, but just as often I don't
+Time permitting, I like to give the apples a little head-start in a small saucepan - just till they are tender when pierced with a knife

 I usually have a punnet or two of blackberries in the freezer and add them to the apples still frozen - they tend to hold their shape better this way